tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 You should now see the data without clicking the button, and then the same data when you click the button.
 Add another record and watch it change in real time.
 Try to make MongoDB do that!

+### Detach a listener

+When you no longer need to observe a collection, [detach the listener](https://firebase.google.com/docs/firestore/query-data/listen#detach_a_listener) to reduce your bandwidth.
+I can't figure out how to do this.

 ## DELETE in the view

 Now we'll add the Delete service to `app.component.html`: